This page was published in March 2020.

 - Many nonprofits are now struggling to meet demand and need extra support.
 BoardAssist identifies and personally matches high impact New Yorkers who want to be real agents of change with the hardworking boards that make the city the best it can be.

 - Volunteer Opportunity with Per Scholas: Per Scholas has moved more than 500 students to remote learning and need your help for virtual mock interviews, virtual lunches, resume review, and more.
-Go here for more info and use this link to sign up to volunteer.
+Sign up to volunteer.

 - VolunteerMatch matches inspired people with inspiring causes.
 It's how volunteers and nonprofits connect to achieve remarkable outcomes.